engisalor/sketch-grammar-explorer/README.md

 {'q', 'corpname'}
 ```

-**Programmatically generating call lists**
+**Generating large call lists**

-Call classes can be used to programmatically generate many calls.
+Call classes can be used to generate many calls.
 The example below makes several `freqs` calls using list iteration.
-While this is convenient, to help reduce network traffic, be watchful for when multiple calls could be combined.
+While this is convenient, to help reduce network traffic be watchful for when multiple calls could be combined.

 ```python
 from sgex.call.type import Freqs